axa-ch-webhub-cloud/pattern-library/README.md

 The main goal here to have components that are reusable on every frontend technology.
 It doesn't matter if you are using angular or React, you can always import the Components from the styleguide.

+Are you not familiar with webcomponents?
+Then stop here and read this (chapter Introduction and Specification): https://www.webcomponents.org/introduction

+How they are should to work in your browser go to the w3c Spec.
+Here the link to the custom element for example: https://www.w3.org/TR/custom-elements/

+Hold on, dont re-invent the wheel!
+Check if that what you have to do already exists: https://www.webcomponents.org/

 ## Setting things up with your Repo:

 Do you love **angular >= 2**?
 Here a helpfull link for you: https://www.sitepen.com/blog/2017/09/14/using-web-components-with-angular/